cairo-book/cairo-book/src/ch99-02-01-abis-and-interfaces.md

 ## Interface

-The interface of a contract is a list of the functions it exposes publically.
+The interface of a contract is a list of the functions it exposes publicly.
 It specifies the function signatures (name, parameters, visibility and return value) contained in a smart contract without including the function body.

 Contract interfaces in Cairo are traits annotated with the `#[starknet::interface]` attribute.
 If you are new to traits, check out the dedicated chapter on [traits](./ch08-02-traits-in-cairo.md).